W7k-J/W7k-J.github.io/about.md

 My name is Julian Wandzilak.
 I will try to save my journey here (not only in AEC industry).

-So I am an architect, designer, BIM coordinator with small but slowly growing knowledge of programming (Python, C++ and JS).
+So I am an architect, designer, BIM coordinator with a small but slowly growing knowledge of programming (Python, C++ and JS).
 Also I am a UAV pilot.
-And I do 3d models ;)
+And I do 3d models, 2d & 3d graphic design ;)

 I am probably interested in too many things but "specialisation is for insects..."